 We run afterschool classes for Grades One, Two and Three so the children have a solid

-Older children can opt for a fun class like Breakdancing or English class to keep them coming back to Riverkids and close to their friends.
+Older children can opt for a fun class like English class or Computer classes to keep them coming back to Riverkids and close to their friends.

 Kindergartens are rare in Cambodia, and unheard of in the slums of Phnom Penh.
 The kindergartens at Alexandra, Compassion and Kilomet-Six offer a well-rounded Cambodian language curriculum that builds creativity, cooperation and confidence in the children aged five to eight years old who come for class and snacks each day.